Innovating to reduce greenhouse gases

 We're developing lower carbon designs and innovations

-Technology and innovation are playing a critical part in addressing climate change – and in opening up the opportunities for business that a low carbon economy will bring.
+Technology and innovation are playing a critical part in addressing climate change – and in opening up the opportunities for business that a low-carbon economy will bring.
+The Unilever Sustainable Living Plan is anchored on the need to decouple our business growth from our environmental impact – including how our products are made and used.

-We want to use our expertise in innovation and R&D to bring people products they enjoy but which come with lower GHG impacts, both in our factories and when they’re being used.
-We apply a lifecycle based approach, encompassing the sourcing of raw materials through to product manufacture, distribution and how consumers use and dispose of our products.
+So, we’re using our expertise in innovation and R&D to bring people products they enjoy but which come with lower GHG impacts, both in our factories and when they’re being used.
+We apply a lifecycle-based approach, encompassing the sourcing of raw materials through to product manufacture, distribution and how people use and dispose of our products.
+This is one of the ways in which we’re contributing to the achievement of SDG 12, Responsible Consumption and Production.

 Sustainable innovation and design are also vital to our growth.
 In January 2017, an international study by Unilever revealed that a third of consumers (33% of the 20,000 participants across five countries) are now choosing to buy from brands they believe are doing social or environmental good.
 These findings are further supported by the performance of our Sustainable Living brands – including Dove, Hellmann’s and Ben & Jerry’s – which have integrated sustainability into their brand purpose and products.